 Paul said a very interesting thing when instructing the Corinthians about the Lord's Supper.
 He said, "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes" (1 Corinthians 11:26).
-Holy Communion is a time of joy and celebration because it anticipates the coming of the Lord into our midst.
+Holy Communion is a time of joy and celebration because it anticipates the coming of the Lord into our

+"I was glad when they said to me, 'Let us go to the house of the Lord!'" --Psalm 122:1 midst.
 In fact, in the Greek we could even take Paul's words in another sense: "For as often as you eat this bread and drink the cup, you proclaim the Lord's death so that he may come."
-I believe the risen Christ is present with us when we gather at his table, as we will do next Sunday.
+I believe the risen Jesus is present with us when we gather at his table, as we do each Lord's Day.
 In fact Jesus told us, "Where two or three are gathered in my name, there am I in the midst of them" (Matthew 18:20).
 That's cause for an abundance of joy.

-I realize that when my time is over as your interim minister, I'll probably be remembered most for the voices I use when reading the children's story.
-But I would like to be remembered as one who led you toward a new dimension of worship, a new abundance of joy in the presence of the Lord.
+I realize that when my assignment as your interim pastor is over, I'll probably be remembered most for the voices I use whenever I read one of those children's Bible stories.
+But I would like to be remembered as one who helped you discover a new dimension of worship, a new abundance of joy in the presence of the Lord.

 As evangelicals, we believe in doing things according to biblical models and principles.
 Stodgy, restrained, colorless worship isn't biblical worship.
-I've said before that we can't come into the presence of the Lord and then sit on our hands.
+We can't come into the presence of the Lord and then sit on our hands.
 I would like to see a breakthrough in worship: a congregation that sings with gusto and abandon, worshipers who lift the hand once in a while, perhaps an "Amen!" here and there (Amen?).
-I wouldn't mind if dancing broke out at appropriate times!
-I would like to see a church where the worshipers exclaimed, "I was glad when they said to me, 'Let us go to the house of the Lord!'" - and then showed that same gladness when they got there!
+(Actually, I wouldn't mind if somebody started to dance, like David and Jesus did!)
+I would like to see a church where the worshipers exclaimed, "I was glad when they said to me, 'Let us go to the house of the Lord!" - and then showed that same gladness when they got there!
 Believe me, worship like that will transform your life; it has transformed mine.
 Because when we meet the Lord and allow his Spirit to move upon us, we learn to cultivate that "attitude of gratitude" that makes such a big difference in our personal happiness, our relationships, and our effectiveness as servants of the Lord.